Magnetoconvection in a horizontal duct flow at very high Hartmann and Grashof numbers: Results

 \subsection{Base flow}

-The flow structure for several typical cases is illustrated in figures \ref{fig2} and \ref{fig3}.
+The structure of the base flow, as it is defined in section \ref{approach}, for several typical cases is illustrated in figures \ref{fig2} and \ref{fig3}.
 The results for all the completed simulations are summarized in table \ref{tablebase1}.
-The table shows the type of the flow for a particular regime (Q2D or 3D flows to be discussed shortly), the maximum and minimum values of $U_x$, integral quantities, such the wall friction force $d\hat{p}/dx$, the volume-averaged kinetic energies of streamwise and transverse velocities and the mean square of temperature perturbations
+The table shows the type of the flow for a particular regime (Q2D or 3D flows to be discussed shortly), the maximum and minimum values of $U_x$, integral quantities, such as the wall friction force $d\hat{p}/dx$, the volume-averaged kinetic energies of streamwise and transverse velocities and the mean square of temperature perturbations

 Similar data for flows with lower values of $Gr$ and $Ha$ in a duct with $\Gamma = 1$ can be found in \citep{Zhang14}.

 The flow structure is predominantly determined by the effect of magnetoconvection.
 Similarly to the findings of \citet{Zhang14}, we observe two regimes of the base flow depending on whether $Gr$ is smaller or larger than a certain threshold $Gr^{\ast}(Ha)$.
 The Q2D regime observed at $Gr < Gr^{\ast}$ is characterized by the transverse convection-induced circulation entirely suppressed by the strong magnetic field.
 The distributions of the temperature and streamwise velocity are nearly one-dimensional outside of the Hartmann boundary layers ($\Theta \approx \Theta(z)$ and $U_x \approx U_x(z)$).
 In the absence of transverse circulation, the distributions of temperature are determined by the balance between the heat conduction and the heat convection by $U_x$.
 Examples of this regime are shown in figure \ref{fig2}$a$ and figure \ref{fig3}.